Frequently Asked Questions

 Applicants must submit the following documents:

-Please refer to our Admissions Flier.
 Please note that the application fee of USD 80 is non-refundable.

 Please refer to the Apply Now page to read our application tips and start your online application.

 Applications to the standard 16-week semester are open twice per calendar year to accommodate both domestic and foreign high school graduation timelines.

 The application for the spring semester opens during the preceding August (e.g., the Spring 2019 application opens in August 2018).

 The application for the fall semester opens during the preceding October (e.g., the Fall 2019 application opens in October 2018).